pacha/vem-tabline/README.md

 This allows you to have a cleaner list of buffers depending on the tab that is active and goes well with Vim's philosophy of using tabs as workspaces to arrange windows in different configurations.
+If you want to always see all buffers independently of the number of windows set the `g:vem_tabline_multiwindow_mode` to 0 as explained in (#configuration).

 **Note**: Vem Tabline is one component of a larger Vim configuration project named Vem, so the name is not a typo :) You can use Vem Tabline completely